Plants, Scientific names, H. School Science Lessons

 Daylily, (Hemerocallis citrina), perennial, herbal medicine, antibacterial, culinary uses, yellow to purple flowers supposed to last for only one day, flower buds and young shoots eaten raw and cooked, Eurasia, Asphodelaceae

-Daylily, 'Maleny Flirt'', Daleys Fruit Tree Nursery
+Daylily, 'Maleny Flirt'', Daleys Fruit Trees

-Daylily, ''Heaven scent'', Daleys Fruit Tree Nursery
+Daylily, ''Heaven scent'', Daleys Fruit Trees

 Orange day-lily, (Hemerocallis fulva), common daylily, tiger daylily, (not a lily Lilium), (flowers open for only one day), was widely grown as an ornamental, large orange flowers, edible young plants, folk medicine, invasive, spread by rhizomes, Asia, family was Hemerocallidaceae, now Asphodelaceae